Android-for-Python/Common-Gestures-Example/README.md

     # Dispose of that nasty red dot on Windows
     Config.set('input', 'mouse', 'mouse, disable_multitouch')
 ```
-On some touchpads pinch/spread will not be detected if this feature is not diabled.
+On some touchpads pinch/spread will not be detected if this feature is not disabled.

 #### Mouse